 stage of liver disease

 The treatment plan will include taking medicines, blood tests, and clinic visits.
-Your care team will review your treatment plan in great detail with you as you prepare to begin treatment.
+Your care team will review your treatment plan with you.

 Review handouts about your medicines.
-These will explain how to take them, what to do if you miss a dose, and what to expect during treatment.
+These will explain how to take them, what to do if you miss a dose and what to expect.

 Take all medicines as directed at the same times each day.
 Every dose counts!

-Do not start, stop, or change any medicines during your treatment until you review with your care team.
+Do not start, stop, or change any medicines during your treatment without talking to your care team.

 Keep track of your medicine supply and plan ahead.

 Call ahead for refills.
-Most pharmacies have to order these medicines, so they often need a few days to get them ready.
+Most pharmacies need a few days to get them ready.

-Bring your hepatitis C medicines with you if you are coming to clinic, going to an emergency room, or being admitted to the hospital.
+Bring your medicines with you if you are coming to clinic, going to an emergency room, or being admitted to the hospital.

-Getting blood tests during treatment is very important.
+Get blood tests.
 This helps to check for side effects and to see if the treatment is working.